Katsuyoshi Kuwahara

 Katsuyoshi Kuwahara (桑原 勝義, Kuwahara Katsuyoshi) is a former Japanese football player and manager.
-He played for Japan national team.
+He played for the Japan national team.
 His brother Takashi Kuwahara is also former footballer.

 Club career

 Kuwahara was born in Fujieda on May 30, 1944.
 After graduating from high school, he played for Nippon Light Metal and Nagoya Mutual Bank.
 In 1971, Nagoya Mutual Bank was disbanded and he retired.

 National team career

-On March 22, 1965, Kuwahara debuted for Japan national team against Burma.
+On March 22, 1965, Kuwahara debuted for the Japan national team against Burma.
 On March 25, he also played against Singapore.
-He played 2 games for Japan in 1965.
+He played two games for Japan in 1965.

 Coaching career

-After retirement, Kuwahara became a manager for Japanese Regional Leagues club Honda in 1973.
-He promoted the club to Japan Soccer League Division 2 in 1975 and Division 1 in 1981.
+After retirement, Kuwahara became a manager for the Japanese Regional Leagues' club Honda in 1973.
+He was credited with getting the club promoted to the Japan Soccer League Division 2 in 1975 and Division 1 in 1981.
 He resigned in 1982.
-In 1987, he became a manager new club PJM Futures and managed until 1992.
+In 1987, he became a manager of a new club, the PJM Futures, and managed it until 1992.